We’ve covered a range of Bitcoin wallets on this blog, highlighting options for all kinds of users, from beginners to experts.

 - No address reuse.

-The wallet supports coin mixing with cold wallets and terminal usage.
+The wallet also allows coin mixing with cold wallets and via terminal.

 Quick guide on how to use Sparrow Wallet